Sept. 8th 1942 Tuesday.

 At least it is all part of the war effort and anything that will bring the end of the war nearer is to be encouraged.
 What with rationing and shortages, and all the inconveniences now in England, it must be a sort of Spartan life these days.
 Talking of rationing here is a bit of a rhyme I saw in a magazine a few days ago;

 Queueing for the weekly egg, Jill fell down and broke her leg: “What a bit of luck!” cried Jack, “Suppose she’d fallen coming back!”

 A bit ruthless don’t you think?

-Jim had certainly tried to cut down on the use of the car during the year and her diary shows how much the war was affecting everyday life.
-Summer evenings though, as at any other time of the year, would find Jim walking the dog.
+As her diary shows, Jim had certainly tried to cut down on the use of the car during the year.
+The war was affecting everyday life but summer evenings, as at any other time of the year, would find Jim walking the dog.
 She frequently mentioned the price of petrol and considered selling the car and using her bike.
 This was a far cry from what met Hugh’s father when he landed in 1920s America.
 The country was enjoying an economic boom and able to develop industrial methods that made it a world leader.
 Cars became a must-have product, Fords of course, and people were able to enjoy the adventure of travel.
 The crash at the end of the decade was ruinous for many families and may have led to Hugh and his father moving to Ohio.